-How VPS is better than a Dedicated Server?
+Why is a VPS better than a Dedicated Server?

 You can avoid the restrictions imposed by Shared Hosting.

 Users are also generally not required to deal with the same restrictions that shared hosting arrangements would impose on them.
 This means that users get better overall performance and faster loading times than a shared server could give them.
 In some types of VPS hosting arrangement, the user may not even notice that the hardware that they are interacting with isn’t technically real, and users can even have root access to their virtual machine for software installation and configuration purposes.
-Users an also do things like host multiple domains and backup data much more easily than they could with a shared hosting arrangement.
+Users can also do things like hosting multiple domains and backing up data much more easily than they could with a shared hosting arrangement.

-Virtual private servers also tend to be more user-friendly than a dedicated server, and can provide users with much more assistance with things like monitoring and configuring their server.
+Virtual private servers also tend to be more user-friendly than dedicated servers, and can provide users with much more assistance with things like monitoring and configuring their servers.